East5th/inject-detect/README.md

 # Inject Detect

 Be sure to configure your application's secret in your `settings.json` file.
-Additionally, if you want to see Inject Detect debug logging in your server logs, set `debug` to true.

 ```
 {
     "inject-detect": {
-        "secret": "ABC123...",
+        "secret": "ABC123..."
-        "debug": true
     }
 }
 ```